viki-org/storm-docker/README.md

 At Viki, we use this repository for setting up the [storm-alerts](https://github.com/viki-org/storm-alerts) repository.
-In fact, our Storm `alerts` topology runs within the docker images built from this repository.
+In fact, our Storm `alerts` topology runs within the docker containers built from this repository.

 ## System Requirements